daitng17/IBM-Analyzing-Data-Notes/README.md

 Practices and small projects in the Analyzing Data with Python course offered by IBM on Couresara.

-After this course, I learned how to:
+In this course, I learned how to:
 1. Clean the data.
 2. Do exploratory analysis.
 3. Perform statistical analysis.